Why a music camp?

 The ensemble names

 Cate Davis retired at the twentieth Camp, in 1994.
-She had directed eighteen Camps; merely stating this record makes plain the immense debt Border Music Camp owes Cate Davis.
-Her sheer hard work over that vast span of time was arguably what kept the Camp functioning.
-Moreover, Cate was (and remains) immensely curious and open-minded about all aspects of music and pedagogy.
+She had directed eighteen Camps; merely stating this record makes plain the immense debt Border Music Camp owes her.
+Cate's sheer hard work over that vast span of time was arguably what kept the Camp functioning.
+Moreover, Cate was immensely curious and open-minded about all aspects of music and pedagogy.
 If she discovered something she thought would improve the students' experience then she would give it a go.
 Actually, 'discovered' is perhaps not quite the right word, as it implies an entirely uncharacteristic passivity.
 She was not content to wait for new ideas to cross her path but would go out and actively hunt them down.
 She worked obsessively for the enrichment of each individual student.
 As much as the Camp's continued existence, its characteristic musical vitality is her legacy.

 Since 1974, the senior orchestra had been called Bishop (as per National Music Camp usage) but in 1997 we decided it would be more appropriately named Davis.
 This was not only in honour of Cate.
 Her late husband Ian was treasurer from the beginning until 2001, and he can be thanked for the Camp's financial security.
 And Cate was succeeded as Director by her and Ian's younger son Hugh, a former Camper, who directed the 1995 and 1996 Camps.